michelada/design_system/README.md

 **Done columna:**

 Every ticket that was moved to the public npm library is moved here.
 And your work is completed!

+## Milestones

+We organize the work by milestone.
+After every milestone is completed, we shipped that code and publish a new version of the library.
+You can take a look at the milestones list to know in what milestone we are working on.